 Last season, Brown showcased his playmaking ability by returning four kick-offs for touchdowns, catching 41 passes for six receiving touchdowns, and he also ran for 847 yards on just 98 carries (14 touchdowns on the ground).
 Those are great numbers across the board, and they confirm his status as one of the top recruits in New Jersey.
 Brown visited in-state, Big Ten-newcomer Rutgers last month (he said he loved the visit), and he has a trip to Virginia Tech scheduled later on in the month.

 Brown is a huge target for the Wisconsin Badgers, so we’ll see if Penn State’s recent offer ends up setting a recruiting battle between both schools.
 The rival Spartans should also figure to vie heavily for Brown’s pledge, and he is an electrifying athlete that most programs would love to get their hands on.

 Although he could definitely play at wide receiver in college, running back is his preferred position (at least, based on what I see).
 The speedster is thus being recruited by most programs as an RB, and Big Ten heavyweights Nebraska and Wisconsin are trying to recruit the standout there.
 Brown could very well be one of the top 200 prospects in the nation, and this Penn State offer will foreshadow many more big offers to come for the RB/WR (it should also be noted that he played on defense for Pope John’s as well).

-Topics: Boston College Eagles, Football, Michigan State Spartans, Nebraska Cornhuskers, Noah Brown, North Carolina Tar Heels, Penn State Nittany Lions, USF Bulls, Virginia Tech Hokies, West Virginia Mountaineers, Wisconsin Badgers
+Tags: Boston College Eagles Football Michigan State Spartans Nebraska Cornhuskers Noah Brown North Carolina Tar Heels Penn State Nittany Lions USF Bulls Virginia Tech Hokies West Virginia Mountaineers Wisconsin Badgers